|

 WSOP Turnout Breaks World Records Less than Halfway into Series

 With more than half the events still waiting to be played, the World Series of Poker (WSOP) has already hosted a record number of contenders.
 Last year, 14,054 players registered for the WSOP throughout the tournament series.
 This year, 14,439 registrations were filed by the end of the first 21 events.
+This figure is the largest turnout of any live poker tournament ever recorded.

 Saturday, 25 June 2005